 1977: Helen Zille reveals that Steve Biko was murdered

 Embattled Premier of the Western Cape, Helen Zille, currently cuts a deeply polarising figure in South African politics but before she went into politics, she was an investigative journalist for the Rand Daily Mail during the time of the Soweto Uprising and the rise of the Black Consciousness Movement.

-Stephen Bantu Biko articulated the Black Consciousness ideology better than anyone who’d come before him and he struck a powerful chord that resonated with an unprecedented intensity with the oppressed black youth of the 1970s.
-For this reason he became one of the Apartheir regime’s chief enemies.
+Stephen Bantu Biko articulated the Black Consciousness ideology better than anyone who’d come before him and he struck a powerful chord that resonated with an unprecedented intensity amongst the oppressed black youth of the 1970s.
+For this reason he became one of the Apartheid regime’s chief enemies.
 He was eventually detained by the Security Police and died in custody.
 The government claimed that he died from a hunger strike but many thought that this was too convenient.
 A young reporter named Helen Zille wasn’t prepared to accept this version of events and so took it upon herself to delve deeper.
 What she found was explosive: one of the Apartheid regime’s prime enemies had in fact died in their custody after a month of prolonged beatings, often while naked and shackled.
 The outrage at Biko’s death was a galvanising moment in the struggle that revealed the true nature of the Apartheid beast.

 1970-1974: Rick Turner helps inspire the Durban Moment